On the group of A-P diffeomorphisms and its exponential map: A Riemannian exponential map

 Since by Remark \ref{rem:conservation_of_energy}, $\nu_\alpha\big(\dot\zeta_s(t),\dot\zeta_s(t)\big)=\langle u+s\,\delta u,u+s\,\delta u\rangle_\alpha$ for any $s\in(-\varepsilon,\varepsilon)$ and $t\in[0,1]$, we see that $\mathcal{E}(\zeta_s)=\frac{1}{2}\langle u+s\,\delta u,u+s\,\delta u\rangle_\alpha$.
 This, together with \eqref{eq:variation3}, then implies that

 which is nothing else but an analog of the classical Gauss Lemma in finite dimensional Riemannian geometry.
-Standard arguments as in the proof of Lemma 10.6 and Theorem 10.4 in \cite{Milnor} then imply that any diffeomorphism $\varphi$ from the neighborhood $U$ of $\id$ in $\Diff^\infty_\ap(\R^n)$ given by Theorem \ref{th:Exp_infty} is connected with the identity $\id$ by a unique minimal geodesic.
+Standard arguments as in the proof of Lemma 10.6 and Theorem 10.4 in \cite{Milnor} then imply that any diffeomorphism $\varphi$ from the neighborhood $U$ of $\id$ in $\Diff^\infty_\ap(\R^n)$ given by Theorem \ref{th:Exp_infty} is connected with the identity $\id$ by a unique minimal among the curves lying in $U$ geodesic.
 The Corollary then follows from the right invariance of the weak Riemannian metric $\nu_\alpha$. \end{proof}